Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Is a Closed-End Fund?

-Closed-End funds, or CEFs, are a lesser-known type of investment fund that may benefit income investors who are looking to build a portfolio that provides both diversification and passive income.
+Closed-end funds, or CEFs, are a lesser-known type of investment fund that may benefit income investors who are looking to build a portfolio that provides both diversification and passive income.
 Similar to other funds such as index funds, mutual funds and exchange-traded funds (ETFs), CEFs pool together funds to purchase a basket of different types of assets, including stocks, bonds, and more.
-By investing in them individuals gain exposure to a variety of investments through a single portfolio asset.

 What Makes CEFs Unique?

-The main difference between CEFs and other funds is that they are ‘closed,’ meaning that investors can’t buy into them at any time they want.
+The main difference between CEFs and other funds is that they are “closed,” meaning that investors can’t buy into them at any time they want.
 Instead, CEFs hold an initial public offering (IPO), similar to a stock IPO, when investors can buy into them and then close sales once the offering ends.

 It’s useful to evaluate CEFs based on their Net Asset Value (NAV), which is the sum of the assets in the fund’s portfolio.
 Brokerage firms post CEF Net asset values on a daily basis.
 The NAV differs from the CEF’s market price.
 CEF shares may sell for a discount to their market value, making it beneficial to buy them through the market rather than in their initial offering.